 The size of the font can be adjusted with the + and - buttons at the right above the text input field.
 Press on the + to increase the font size, and on the - to decrease it.
 Remember, this only changes the font size for you, not for anyone else.

-The settings are accessed from the cog icon at the top right of the chat window.
+The opacity of the chat window can be adjusted with the slider, accessed from the cog icon at the top right of the chat window.
 Click on the cog and a pop-up window opens: